microsoft/azure-quantum-parity-readout/README.md

 Measured and simulated data is available in the accompanying dataset on [Zenodo](https://zenodo.org/records/14804380).
 You can download it manually and point to the data folder in [paths.py](paths.py), see [Data Paths](#data-paths) for more info.

-For convenience, you can also run `./download_data.sh` in your shell, which will download the data from Zenodo and put it in a folder called `data`.
+For convenience, you can also run `prepare_data.py` python script, which will download the data from Zenodo and put it in a folder called `data`.

 ### Data Paths